iam-pratap/Concepts/shell-scripting/notes.md

 1
 ```

-ps -ef ----> process the entire details in full format
+ps -ef ----> process the entire details(stopped, daemon and zombie process) in full format

 ### Create a script
 vi test.sh